svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Consensus and Off-Chain Settlement

-Creating a random consensus for data validation, and executing this logic is not a cost-effectove solution to complete on the Ethereum blockchain today.
+Creating a random consensus for new validating Svandis data and executing this logic is not cost effective to compute on the Ethereum blockchain today, completely on chain.
+We use a combination of random selection off chain with decentralized identity on chain to create a consensus and settlement mechanism to meet the needs of the cryptocurrency space.
+We hope to improve the technology we build to shift more responsibility to the community later on.

-Every screener on the blockchain is a piece of "Svandis data", it can be upgraded from an ICO or Token offering to an exchanged cryptocurrency, and the original state is published when a new contract is created for a screener.
-That contract will be subject to having its current "state" changed to the most recent hash for the structured data field associated with the screener.

-To make a decision on behalf of beginner and expert accounts working together, consensus must be achieved.
+To make a decision on behalf of [beginner and expert accounts](#blockchain-architecture) working together, consensus must be achieved in a hybrid on and off chain solution.
 The power and rating effect on consensus and quantity of token rewards is subject to changes in the Research Community development.
 This meaning as the platform is tested in a Beta phase, we will adjust the effect of users level on overall consensus as we continue development.
-The net effect of users Svandis power will be transparent on Github.
+The net effect of users Svandis power (otherwise weighted influence) will be transparent on Github.

 The mechanism of consensus will rely on Y users interacting in either the Data Submission or Validation phase.
 These users must be randomly selected by Svandis off-chain and this will be based **on a randomized selection using entropy from the last Ethereum block hash**.
 To participate, technically the Y online users selected will first transmit a signed data hash with hidden data to Svandis.
 Once Y online users have submitted to the consensus, they will reveal another signed "secret" which can be used for trustless confirmation of what they researched for this data field.
 Through a combination of Machine learning, data analyst parameters, and UX features Svandis will make a decision on whether a consensus was reached between users on a server in a transparent fashion.
 Svandis provides the data signature of the users to prevent the situation where Svandis is suspected of perpetrating the consensus.
 Users will receive a unique Svandis signed digital passphrase each time they start consensus on a field as **Proof of Entropy**.
 This means in addition to signing this data which will be discussed further, decentralized users will be able to demonstrate they were part of consensus- so that Svandis can’t just pick bias consensus answers without including all the users that were chosen to make the consensus.
 Machine learning can correlate similar information being presented by Research Community members in situations where a distinct quantitative answer is not concluded.

 Successful consensus reached by over X% of users based on the Svandis power attributed to the given users' ratings, means that there is a new hashed data state to characterize the structured data representing a screener.
 The metric of Svandis power allows for more experienced researchers to have a larger swing on X% consensus.
 Afterwards Svandis will publish to the blockchain (in low frequency intervals and publicly providing a signed transaction, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.
 If consensus is not reached there will be no change on the blockchain, if there is an action later on by Svandis Internal analytics team this might trigger an action being recorded on-chain.

+Every Token or ICO screener is represented on the blockchain as a piece of "Svandis data", and the original state of the associated data template is published when a new contract is deployed to the blockchain for a screener.
+Every time the information about that ICO or Token screener changes, that contract will be subject to having its current "state" changed to the most recent data hash for the associated screener.

 **To deal with the cost** of publishing information to the blockchain, we will not be publishing at a common interval.
 We will publish the state of the current database X times per day publicly on the chain funded on low gas cost.
 In real time, we will publicly publish a feed on Svandis website where we will post signed transactions (that have not been submitted to the blockchain) with the current state of our information.
 This means that any user can submit this transaction on-chain (and trigger a gas cost) if they wanted to, meaning Svandis maintains accountability and transparency for the actions of the backend while saving cost when updating to the blockchain.